 Not every one has the same symptoms of vitamin B12 deficiency.
 You and your best friend may both be low in vitamin B12, but have very different symptoms.

 Because the symptoms of low vitamin B12 vary so greatly the medical community has often concentrated on one symptom and ignored others.
 The result is that many people with severe symptoms of low B12 get no treatment because they don’t have the symptom popular on a given day, the “symptom d’jour” you might say.

-Today when there is more knowledge about vitamin B12 and its symptoms, with compelling research, there remains a tendency for healthcare providers to do what they are familiar with from the past.
-That might not be best for you if you have different symptoms than your healthcare provider has long associated with vitamin B12.
+Today when there is more knowledge about vitamin B12 and its symptoms, with compelling research, there remains a tendency among healthcare providers to go with the familiar past.
+That might not be good for you if you have different symptoms than your healthcare provider has long associated with vitamin B12.

-Anyone coming to her who wasn’t a vegetarian wasn’t going to have their vitamin B12 level considered as a possible cause of negative health issues.
+Anyone coming to her who wasn’t vegetarian wouldn’t have their vitamin B12 level considered as a possible cause of ill health.

-Another example is more general and has to do with the fact that there are two general categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those that are related to blood.
+Another example has to do with the fact that there are two general categories of vitamin B12 deficiency symptoms: those that are related to nerves, and those related to blood.

 While it appears that a low vitamin B12 level experienced over a long time will inevitably lead to blood disorders ~ to blood cells being too large ~ not everyone who initially has serious B12 problems will have the large blood cells associated with advanced deficiency or the disease of pernicious anemia.

 Because of the wide range and confusing variety of low vitamin B12 symptoms, it is useful to look at your fingernails and see whether they have ridges or are losing their moons.
 These simple signs show low B12.

 - Gait disturbances (for instance difficulty walking a straight line)